MDU-PHL/bohra/docs/usage/quickguide.md

 If you have

-* A table with a list of isolates and othe data (species or other metadata) (column 'Isolate' must be included)
+* A table with a list of isolates and other data (species or other metadata) (column 'Isolate' must be included)

 AND/OR